zmixnyc/manual/FAQ.md

 It relied on [inter-process communication (IPC)](https://en.wikipedia.org/wiki/Inter-process_communication) between Rack (server) and the DAW plugin (client), similar to [ReWire](https://en.wikipedia.org/wiki/ReWire_(software_protocol)).
 Because real-time IPC of audio cannot be achieved on non-[real-time operating systems](https://en.wikipedia.org/wiki/Real-time_operating_system), it was never intended as more than a fun experiment, and the project was concluded a month after development started.
 One could say the experiment "failed", but its purpose was primarily to see how much it would fail.
+The conclusion was that it was not reliable enough for the majority of users.
 VCV Bridge was deprecated in July 2018 and is now unsupported.
 The Bridge VST2/AU plugin was removed in Rack 1.0 (although it can be found in [earlier Rack packages](https://vcvrack.com/downloads/)), and the Bridge audio/MIDI driver will be removed in Rack 2.0.